-WARAMI is a festival commemorating Indigenous culture in Parramatta through a series of fun, educational and interactive activities.
+WARAMI is a festival commemorating First Nations culture in Parramatta.

 For over 60,000 years the Burramattagal people have called Parramatta home.
 WARAMI recognises and celebrates their continued connection to the land and community.
 Parramatta always was and always will be a gathering place.